IlyaVino/TR_pump_shutter/README.md

 The button press mode of operation works when the shutter is in the open/closed mode.
 The idea is that the shutter can be opened and closed at the press of a button so that the user does not have to run serial operation.

-The serial communication is designed for programmed opperation.
+The serial communication is designed for programmed operation.
 The following commands are available:

 sl#: sets lower/closed servo angle where # is an integer from 0 to 180 deg.

-su#: sets upper/open servo angle where # is an integer form 0 to 180 deg.
+su#: sets upper/open servo angle where # is an integer from 0 to 180 deg.

 m#: sets shutter operation mode where # = 0 is closed, # = 1 is open, and # = 2 is triggered